 Electrolytes may be helpful in reversing some of the symptoms of dehydration that overlap with symptoms of Hashimoto’s or adrenal dysfunction — and, for some, electrolytes may even help to improve thyroid labs.
 The electrolyte minerals, specifically sodium, potassium, and magnesium, are generally very nourishing for the thyroid!

 I always believe in a food-first and food-as-medicine approach.
-In this case, including a lot of mineral-rich whole foods, non-iodized sea salt, and bone broths are foundational.
-Since electrolyte supplements, like Rootcology Electrolyte Blend, are safe for most people and are also an effective way to address dehydration, that may be another area to experiment with, to provide the body with some foundational support.
+In this case, including a lot of mineral-rich whole foods, non-iodized sea salt, and bone broths is foundational.
+Since electrolyte supplements, like Rootcology Electrolyte Blend, are safe for most people and are also an effective way to address dehydration, that may be another area to experiment with, to provide the body with some support.

-Now I want to hear from you, how have you used electrolytes in your healing journey?
+Now I want to hear from you!
+How have you used electrolytes in your healing journey?

 References